Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

 \paragraph{CTS-based generation extracts more short phrases.} The ROUGE-recall scores in Table \ref{tab:abstractive_vs_extractive_faithfullness} show that, compared to \textit{Abstract}, CTS-based generations are more similar to their inputs, suggesting that models trained on CTS are more extractive.
 To investigate further, we use \citet{grusky-etal-2018-newsroom}'s \emph{coverage} and \emph{density} metrics. \emph{Coverage} measures how much of the generated citation text is extracted from the input (abstract or CTS), while \emph{density} measures the size of the extractions (e.g. individual unigrams versus entire sentences).
 Additionally, we calculate the compression ratio between the lengths of the inputs and the generated citation texts.

 As Figure \ref{fig:extractiveness} shows, although the \textit{Abstract} setting has the lowest compression ratio, it has a significantly lower \emph{coverage} score than the CTS settings, confirming that the latter is more extractive.
-From this finding, along with the lower faithfulness scores in Table \ref{tab:abstractive_vs_extractive_faithfullness}\footnote{We exclude QuestEval from this table due to an issue arising from the relative compression ratios of the different input settings.
-See Appendix \ref{sec:appendix-c} for details.}, we can infer that \emph{Abstract} produces more non-factual hallucinations that distort the ideas of the cited paper.
+From this finding, along with the lower faithfulness scores in Table \ref{tab:abstractive_vs_extractive_faithfullness}\footnote{We exclude QuestEval from this table due to an issue arising from the relative compression ratios of the different input settings. }, we can infer that \emph{Abstract} produces more non-factual hallucinations that distort the ideas of the cited paper.
+This finding supports our hypothesis that, in the abstract-only setting, \textit{the citation generation input does not contain all of the information present in the target gold citation text, forcing the model to learn to hallucinate that missing information}.

 Moreover, \emph{Abstract} has a significantly higher \emph{density} score, indicating longer copied sequences from the input, while the CTS-based settings extract and reorganize shorter phrases from the input.
-Since copying long text spans from other documents results in plagiarism, CTS-based generation is again preferable.
-Nonetheless, we stress that CTS-based generation is intended for increasing accuracy and faithfulness and does not explicitly address the plagiarism issue; additional post-processing, such as a rewriting module, should be used to further reduce the risk of plagiarism.
+Since copying long text spans from other documents results in plagiarism in the citation generation setting, CTS-based generation is again preferable.
+Nonetheless, we stress that our CTS-based generation approach is intended to increase accuracy and faithfulness and does not explicitly address the plagiarism issue; additional post-processing, such as a rewriting module, should be used to further reduce the risk of plagiarism.

 \paragraph{Predicting CTS fully automatically is challenging.} Although the fully automatic \emph{Context} setting has strong input retrieval performance (Table \ref{tab:CTS_retrieval_performance}), its performance on the downstream citation text generation task is mixed.
 It underperforms on automated metrics (Table \ref{tab:span_generation_performance}), but human judges rate it slightly higher than \emph{Oracle} and \emph{Keyword} (Table \ref{tab:human_evaluation}).
-Table \ref{tab:retrieved_sections} shows that \emph{Oracle} and \emph{Keyword} tend to retrieve CTS from more specific sections, such as ``model or architecture,'' suggesting that the human judges may have felt that those generated citation texts contained too much unnecessary detail.
+Table \ref{tab:retrieved_sections} shows that \emph{Oracle} and \emph{Keyword} tend to retrieve CTS from more specific sections, such as ``Model or Architecture'' or ``Results'' (Figure \ref{fig:example}), suggesting that the human judges may have felt that the generated citation texts contained too much unnecessary detail.